-- (d) No Business Incentives if Construction or Program has commenced.
-No business incentive Agreement shall be approved if the application was filed after the commencement of any construction, alteration or installation of improvements related to the proposed Facility Modernization, Expansion or New Facility has occurred before the incentive and development agreement is approved.
-Similarly, no business incentive Agreement shall be approved for any program if the program has been established or program activity has commenced prior to the approval of the incentive. - (e) Financial Information.
+(d) No Business Incentives if Construction or Program has commenced.
+No business incentive Agreement shall be approved if the application was filed after the commencement of any construction, alteration or installation of improvements related to the proposed Facility Modernization, Expansion or New Facility.
+Similarly, no business incentive Agreement shall be approved for any program if the application was filed after the program has been established or program activity has commenced.

+(e) Financial Information.
 The applicant shall provide to the Corporation, or the Corporation's appointed agent, the last three years of financial statements-company and/or personal financial statements for review and evaluation to assess the financial strength of the applicant.
 After receipt of the financial statements, the President of the CCREDC may cause a financial review to be performed.
 Upon completion, any negative findings from the financial review will be forwarded to the City Manager and the Board for review and discussion before consideration of an Agreement.
 The applicant will be allowed to address, and explain in writing, any negative findings before the Corporation takes action on an Agreement.